Introduction

 Common Myths About Diarrhoea

-Stopping food weakens the child and worsens recovery.
+Stopping food may weaken the child and delay recovery.

 Oral Rehydration Solution (ORS)